-Eq.
-(30) computes a local measure of welfare gains under a small change in trade shocks as in Arkolakis et al. (2019).24 As in Arkolakis et al. (2019), the welfare gains should be lower than that under the case with the constant markup.25 only on $\eta\theta$.
+Note that in equation (30) the markup pass-through parameter ρ is a function of $\eta\theta$.
+This is because, in equation (31), the quality adjusted marginal cost, 1/v, follows a Pareto distribution with shape parameter $\eta\theta$.
+Given taste parameter σ , this implies the markup pass-through parameter ρ depend only on $\eta\theta$.
 As $\eta\theta$ sufficient to compute gains from trade, the role of quality in accessing welfare gains relies on how we estimate $\eta\theta$ (the true trade elasticity of our model), and is therefore quantitative.
-Here, the distinction between the specific trade cost elasticity and the advalorem trade cost elasticity is important.26 For instance, if we were to set $\tau{ij} = T{ij}$, we would obtain the true trade elasticity with respect to trade costs is $\eta\theta$ in the models with endogenous quality.
-Based on Eq.
-(31), given the calibrated parameter values in Table 6 (the exact-
+Here, the distinction between the specific trade cost elasticity and the ad-valorem trade cost elasticity is important.26 For instance, if we were to set $\tau{ij} = T{ij}$, we would obtain the true trade elasticity with respect to trade costs is $\eta\theta$ in the models with endogenous quality.
+Based on equation (31), given the calibrated parameter values in Table 6 (the exact-identification results), we compute the markup pass-through elasticity $\rho = 0.37$ in our benchmark model which is consistent with Jung, Simonovska and Weinberger (2019), who analytically show $\rho \in (0, 0.5)$ for GCES models.
+Then we can compute welfare gains for all countries.
+We now turn to a comparative static that also highlights the complications that arise in models with ad-valorem trade costs, specific trade costs, and endogenous quality upgrading.